RPGC LOCAL RULES

 GROUND UNDER REPAIR (GUR)

-Ground Under Repair (GUR): RPGC marks Ground Under Repair (GUR) with yellow paint, and only for Major Tournaments.
+Ground Under Repair (GUR): RPGC marks Ground Under Repair (GUR) with yellow or pink paint, and only for Major Tournaments.
 Ignore any other area marked as GUR from a different club (Seniors, Womens, etc...).
 A ball that is in a GUR area may either be played as it lies or relief may be taken in accordance with Rule 16-1.

 An area that has a sign that reads Ground Under Repair shall be treated as such.
 If the player elects to take relief from this GUR, it shall do so outside of the white line, rope or chain that identifies the border of the GUR.
 Please note that there are areas on the course that are blocked off by rope/chain, but do not have a sign indicating GUR (i.e. right of #1 fairway bunker, front left of #12 green, etc).
 These areas are not GUR, but have ropes/chains to keep carts off.
 There is no free relief from those areas.